 Then update the values using Equation(38-45).

-If the condition mentioned above in step d) of LDPC encoding process as described in 19.3.11.7.5 (LDPC PPDU encoding process) is not met when LDPC encoding is used, or the UHR ELR PPDU is BCC encoded, then the LDPC Extra Symbol Segment field of ELR-SIG-1 shall be set to 0, and values for all users shall be updated by Equation(38-46).
+If the condition mentioned above in step d) of LDPC encoding process as described in 19.3.11.7.5 (LDPC PPDU encoding process) is not met when LDPC encoding is used, or the UHR ELR PPDU is BCC encoded, then the LDPC Extra Symbol Segment field of ELR-SIG-1 shall be set to 0, and value[#1363] shall be updated by Equation(38-46).

-The number of pre-FEC padding bits is computed as in Equation (38-47).
+The number of pre-FEC padding bits is[#33, #1364] computed as in Equation (38-47).

-Among the pre-FEC padding bits, the MAC delivers a PSDU that fills the available octets in the Data field of the UHR ELR PPDU, toward the end of last OFDM symbol represented by encoded by BCC.
+Among the pre-FEC padding bits, the MAC delivers a PSDU that fills the available octets in the Data field of the UHR ELR PPDU, toward the end of initial last OFDM symbol represented by NSYM,init encoded by LDPC, and toward the end of last OFDM symbol represented by NSYM encoded by BCC[#1365].
 The PHY then determines the number of padding bits to add and appends them to the PSDU.
 The number of pre-FEC padding bits added by PHY will always be 0 to 7.
 The procedure is defined in Equation (38-48) and Equation (38-49).